SalvatoreSantamaria/rails-meeting-notes-api/README.md

 This is the Rails API for the React Meeting Notes app.

-For reference: get all is at http://localhost:3001/api/v1/meetings
+For reference, this API is live at https://rails-meeting-notes-api.herokuapp.com/api/v1/meetings/